Jailhouse rock (fighting style)

-Jailhouse rock is a name used to describe a collection of fighting styles that were practiced or developed within black urban communities in the 1960s and 1970s.
+Jailhouse rock (or colloquially 52 Blocks; abbreviated JHR) is system, or collection, of fighting styles that were practiced and developed within urban Black communities, commonly noted as being first mentioned in the 1960s and 1970s.

-The many different manifestations of JHR share a commonality in blending western boxing with other stylised martial arts techniques.
+The many different manifestations of JHR share a commonality in blending western boxing with other stylized martial arts techniques.
 The basic principle of these styles is constant improvisation, blocks and effectiveness in real-life situations - Particularly, very tight spaces like a prison cell or a dark alley.

 52 Hand Blocks has been referenced numerous times by contemporary media including by journalist Douglas Century's Street Kingdom: Five Years Inside the Franklin Avenue Posse, as well as numerous Wu-Tang Clan songs and Ted Conover's book Newjack.
 Recently, celebrities including actor Larenz Tate and rapper Ludacris have taken up the fighting system for film roles and self-defense, shining a brighter light on this previously underground martial art.

+History

+"Jailhouse" comes from the enigmatically carceral origins of the fighting style and "rock" meaning "to sway or tilt violently back and forth," highlighting the system of continuous motion ("rocking") and tight, evasive shielding.
+This shielding is what connects the "blocks" name also recognized.

+The origin of the name "52 Hand Blocks" has been widely contested.
+Many sources identify the following origins, which may all be true: